commercetools/commercetools-sunrise-php/README.md

 It aims to focus on being slim, easy to understand and fast, delegating reusabilty into the commons and symfony-components libraries.

+Please read the [Changelog](CHANGELOG.md) before updating in any case.

 # Prerequisites

  * PHP (see the SDK for detailed requirements)